 As stated previously, once the magnitudes of the design loads for a structure have been estimated, an engineer must consider all loads that might act simultaneously on the structure at a given time.
 For example, it is highly unlikely that an earthquake and the maximum wind loads will occur simultaneously.
-Based on past experience and probability analysis, the ASCE 7 Standard specifies that the buildings be designed so that their strength equals or exceeds the following combinations of factored loads:
+Based on past experience and probability analysis, the ASCE 7 Standard specifies various load combinations to be considered when designing structures.
+It is important to realize that the structure must be designed to have adequate strength to resist the most unfavorable of all the load combinations.